-Jury weighing whether candidate’s father broke federal law
+Jury convicts candidate’s father of breaking federal law

-Prosecutors claim Democratic stalwart Jerry Lundergan schemed to subvert federal election rules to benefit his daughter’s campaign.

-Lundergan’s attorney, J. Guthrie True, says prosecutors failed to show any evidence of criminal intent.
+Grimes was in the courtroom when the verdicts were read.
+Her father remained stoic for the verdict.

+The trial was followed closely by political insiders in Kentucky.
+It exposed some of the struggles and rivalries within Democratic ranks and Grimes’ campaign as she failed to topple McConnell, now the Senate majority leader and the nation’s most powerful congressional Republican.

-Co-defendant Dale Emmons is accused of joining Lundergan in a conspiracy to direct illegal contributions to Grimes’ Senate campaign.
-Emmons is a veteran Democratic consultant.
-Both men could face lengthy prison sentences if convicted.
+Lundergan and Emmons were convicted of taking part in a conspiracy to direct illegal contributions to Grimes’ Senate campaign.

-Grimes is in her second term as Kentucky’s secretary of state.
-She was defeated by McConnell, now the Senate majority leader, in 2014.
+Prosecutors alleged that Lundergan funneled more than $200,000 in illegal contributions to Grimes’ campaign, either by paying for campaign services directly and not seeking reimbursements or by paying costs through Emmons.

+During closing arguments, federal prosecutor Robert Heberle told jurors that Lundergan was involved in a “concerted scheme” to subvert federal election rules to benefit the Grimes campaign.

 Sign up for Daily Newsletters